 We provide food, in bulk, to charitable organizations that, in turn, feed the hungry.
-We also deliver food directly to food insecure children in school districts throughout our service territory.
+We also provide food to children identified as being food- insecure in school districts throughout our service territory.
 During the summer months we provide free lunches to children in the Phillipsburg area.

 We aid in hunger relief by providing food and support to non-profit charitable organizations in Hunterdon, Sussex and Warren counties.

 Norwescap’s Food Bank, a subsidiary of Feeding America, is dedicated to ending hunger and reducing food waste by soliciting, storing and distributing donated food and other products to charitable organizations.
 While not open to the public,

 the Food Bank distributes approximately 2 million pounds of food annually to 100 pantries, shelters, soup kitchens, on-site feeding programs, child care centers, senior centers, and programs for the disabled in Hunterdon, Sussex and Warren counties.

 Our Food Bank also operates a thrift store.